dailystory/docs/articles/changelog/2020/may.md

 * handle clear search area and callback on button click for search
 * include breadcrumbs span even when no content
 * bug with how datatable library handles event wireups
+* display mobile phone if email is an internal email and we don't have name

 ## May 20, 2020
 * improve error message when error occurrs from data center account switch